collabamigo/frontend/CONTRIBUTING.md

-# Welcome to GitHub docs contributing guide <!-- omit in toc -->
+# Welcome to CollabAmigo contributing guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [collabamigo.com](https://collabamigo.com/en) :sparkles:.